 There are various techniques used for puppy training, including clicker training, leash training, crate training, and socialization.
 Clicker training uses a clicking sound paired with a treat to mark desired behaviors, while leash training teaches your pup to walk nicely on a leash without pulling or lagging behind.
 Crate training allows your pooch to feel safe and secure inside their own space, while socialization introduces them to different people, animals, and environments.
 Combination of these methods can help you achieve quick results and create a well-rounded, obedient companion.

-What are the key steps involved in How Many Days Per Week Should You Train??
+What tools or supplies do you need for How Many Days Per Week Should You Train??